 - Provide the tools to make it practical and tangible

-- Develop leaders who encourage, facilitate and manage it
+- Develop leaders who encourage cognitive diversity, facilitate it, and manage it

-- Apply it to think differently about stubborn challenges and tough problems
+- Apply your awareness. of your team's cognitive diversity to think differently about stubborn challenges and tough problems

 With some clarity and intention, you can turn the promise of diversity of thought into a genuine business driver.